jimniels/blog/src/client/posts/2017-10-02-the-world-wide-web-of-people-at-my-disposal.md

 ---
-title: The World Wide Web of People at My Disposal
 tags: thoughts
 ---

+# The World Wide Web of People at My Disposal

 The web held such promise.
 Here’s Yochai Benkler in his influential 2006 book *The Wealth of Networks*: